thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 See the [equality operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators#Equality_operators) on the Mozilla Developer Network for more information.

+### Exercise

+Take a whiteboard and write 2 boolean comparisons of primitive values.
+Have the first one be identical to the second EXCEPT for 2 things:
+1) One comparison must have a strict equality operator while the other has a loose equality operator
+2) One comparison must evaluate to false while the other evaluates to true

 ### Conditionals

 Conditionals control the flow of a program.
 Conditionals decide which code statements gets run based on some input to the conditional.
 An example from everyday life would be: